 Body image activist.
 Writer.
 Artist.
 Public speaker.
 Radical Idahoan.

 Amy Pence-Brown is a fat feminist mother who believes in opening her mouth and her heart.
-From both of these places she tells stories – as a writer on her blog and other local & national publications, as a historian giving tours for Preservation Idaho, and as a visual artist creating subversive stitchings and performance pieces.
+From both of these places she tells stories – as a writer on her blog and other local & national publications, as a historian giving tours for Preservation Idaho, and as a visual artist creating subversive stitchings and performance pieces and co-creator of Wintry Market.
 As a writer, body positive activist, artist, historian, gardener and preservationist in Boise, Idaho, she has a master’s degree in art & architectural history and has worked at many museums and has juried and curated numerous exhibitions.
-Pence-Brown serves the children and youth of her community as a mother of three and as both Volunteer Coordinator & School Garden Coordinator for Hawthorne Elementary School.
-Her radical stand for self-love at the Capital City Public Market on August 29, 2015, in Boise, Idaho, was documented in a blog post, photographs and a video made by Melanie Flitton Folwell.
+Pence-Brown serves the children and youth of her community as a mother of three and as School Garden Coordinator for Hawthorne Elementary School.
+Her radical stand for self-love at the Capital City Public Market on August 29, 2015, in Boise, Idaho, was documented in a blog post, photographs and a video seen over 200 million times to date.
 Pence-Brown's message of self-love and the value of all bodies, no matter their size, went viral and has been written about by several publications and interviewed by the likes of CNN, USA Today, Cosmopolitan, People, TODAY, WGN Morning News Chicago, Idaho Statesman, and Idaho's NPR station - Boise State Public Radio.
+She is the leader of the Boise Rad Fat Collective and the creator of RADCAMP: A Body Positive Boot Camp for Feminists & Feminist Teens.

 © Amy Pence-Brown and www.amypencebrown.com, 2009-2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Amy Pence-Brown and www.amypencebrown.com with appropriate and specific direction to the original content.